rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 ![Global Context Mapping](../../.gitbook/assets/gainsight-px-global-context.png)

 {% hint style="info" %}
-For more information on the Global Context feature, refer to the [**Gainsight PX documentation**](https://support.gainsight.com/PX/Engagements/02Engagement_Configuration/Use_Global_Context).
+**For more information on the Global Context feature and how to use it, refer to the [Gainsight PX documentation](https://support.gainsight.com/PX/Engagements/02Engagement_Configuration/Use_Global_Context).**
 {% endhint %}

 The Global Context metadata can also be provided in the `track` payload, as shown in the following example: